St Paul Pipeworks carries many of the heavy-duty classic Delta faucets right on their trucks in case one needs to be replaced.

 FAQs

-Q: What causes faucet dripping?
+Q: What causes a faucet to drip?

 Q: How can I fix a dripping faucet?